 Air-guitar is great for parties, but it won’t do children any good.
 They need real instruments – and there are many out there sitting silent.
 Play it Forward brings young musicians and unused instruments together.
-Grandma’s piano, the flute you haven’t played since high school, that old guitar under the bed. you donate it, we fix it up, and a deserving child gets a gift that will help him or her improve their musical abilities, their cognitive powers, and their future.
+Grandma’s piano, the flute you haven’t played since high school, that old guitar under the bed. you donate it and we find a deserving child who gets a gift that will help him or her improve their musical abilities, their cognitive powers, and their future.

 The Play it Forward program brings together donors and music students in a unique and compelling way; our donors give instruments that have a family history and sentimental value and feel good knowing that the recipient is a child who will love the instrument as much as the family before them.
 Community members donate their instruments, often having sat in their homes unused for decades, donors wanting their well-loved instrument to go to kids who will happily benefit from its use.